 For the past four years, Kalanggaman island has risen to fame.
 It started when German luxury cruise company Hapag-Lloyd made a stop to this small island in Palompon, Leyte back in 2013.
 The MS Europa, considered as the “most beautiful” of its luxury cruise ships unloaded about 400 passengers on this 6-hectare large island.
 They only stayed for a couple of hours but it was enough for visitors to be awed by this small island with a beautiful white beach, coconut tree dotted island and picturesque sandbar.
-Soon photos and videos of the island went viral in the internet dubbing Kalanggaman Island as one the most beautiful sandbars in the world and has one of the best beaches in the country.
+Soon, photos and videos of the island went viral in the internet dubbing Kalanggaman Island as one the most beautiful sandbars in the world and has one of the best beaches in the country.

 Jump-off at Palompon

 Is the hype real?
 I wondered for a time as many curious tourist were set on visiting the island.
 Good thing, the Palompon Municipal Environment and Natural Resources Officer (MENRO) was able to put place an infrastructure to manage visitors of the island before it gets too crowded.
 Advance reservation is required to visit the island as they limit visitors to only 500 per day.

 Our journey to Kalanggaman Island started in Ormoc.
 Then we had a 1.5 to 2 hours drive to this coastal town of Polompon that serves as a jump-off to the island.
 The town itself looks like its progressing from the tourism.
 We had a brief walk around town to buy some goods and saw what looks like a newly built town hall.